Short Second Moment Bound for GL(2) $L$-functions in $q$-Aspect: Introduction

 \begin{mytheo} Let $f$ be a level $1$ cusp form.
 Let $q = p^3$, for an odd prime $p$, and let $\alpha$ be a primitive character modulo $q$.
 For any $\varepsilon >0$,

 \end{mytheo}

 We note that, similar to Propositions \ref{prop:IwaniecZeta}, \ref{prop:GoodCusp}, \ref{prop:PYshortmoment}, this is also a Lindel\"{o}f-on-average bound.

 Also, even though Theorem \ref{thm:MainThm} is stated for $q=p^3$, we expect this to generalise to a short moment exactly analogous to the Theorem $1.4$ \cite{py4m}.
 While the authors in \cite{py4m} needed the fully general result to prove the Weyl bound for all Dirichlet $L$-functions (see also \cite{pyweyl}), we do not have any such demand.
 So, for the sake of simplicity, we choose to work with $q=p^3$.
+We also outline a sketch for the higher prime power cases ($q=p^j, j \geq 4$) in Section \ref{sec:higherppower} .

 Using a lower bound on the associated first moment, we can deduce from Theorem \ref{thm:MainThm} the following result about non-vanishing of $L$-functions within this family. \begin{mytheo} Let $f,p,q,\alpha$ be as in Theorem \ref{thm:MainThm}.
 Then for $\varepsilon > 0$,